Lorenzo Litta

 By way of background, the Rome I Regulation represents an attempt to reform and convert the 1980 Rome Convention into a Community instrument.
 The Rome Convention is considered to be a cornerstone of legal certainty in international transactions and, as such, we (and many others) have been monitoring the debates in connection with the Regulation for some time.

+Fortunately, due to last minute changes, the agreed text of the Regulation does not include certain provisions considered to be problematic from a securitisation perspective.
 While the agreed upon text of the Rome I Regulation following first reading is substantially similar on a number of fronts to the existing position under the Rome Convention, significant differences were debated along the way.
 From a securitisation perspective, much of the last minute discussion was focussed on the provision relating to third party effectiveness and priority of a voluntary assignment of a claim (Article 13(3) in the drafts).

+At present, there is a split in European jurisprudence as to whether or not the provisions dealing with voluntary assignments in the Rome Convention deal with third party effectiveness and priority, although the majority view appears to be that the relevant provisions do not extend that far.
 The last minute discussions referred to above were due to the reference, in previous drafts, to the question of whether an assignment may be relied on against third parties being governed by the law of the country in which the assignor has its “habitual residence” at the relevant time.

 Initially submitted by the Commission in July 2003, an amended text was finally adopted on 11 July 2007 and will be applied to events giving rise to damage occurred after its entry into force from 18 months after the date of its adoption.
 To accommodate concerns earlier raised by the European Parliament at Second Reading stage in January 2007, the Commission is mandated to draw up a study by December 2008 on applicable law in defamation disputes, which have been excluded from the Regulation.
 This is in addition to their preparing a report within 4 years on the results of practical application of the Regulation, including a specific study of its effects in road traffic accident disputes.